ALievre/5ISS_Portfolio/src/data/tabs/hackathon.md

         During this Hackathon, we encountered many challenges:
     </p>
     <ul style="text-align: justify;">
-        <li>-	The sensors.
+        <li>The sensors.
 As a matter of fact, we used several analogic sensors.
 Thus, we needed to use a multiplexer since the ESP8266 only has one analogic pin.
 It took us some time to operate it and we even had to change it.
 Finally, we succeeded thanks to the help of online documentation.</li>
         <br>
-        <li>-	The valve.
+        <li>The valve.
 First, we had issues finding one, but we managed to get it one week before the deadline.
 Then, it was not working with our system and we had to buy hoses to guide the water flow into the valve.
 Moreover, to have enough pressure to use the valve, we used a cat water fountain motor.
 In the end, everything was working but it took us some time to understand what was missing and then to collect all the material.</li>
     </ul>
 </details>
 <br>